The views expressed by the host on this program rivet and dazzle the nation.

 I know it.

-And without your listening to your show on a daily basis, I feel like I don't have that fixed.
+And without listening to your show on a daily basis, I feel like I don't have that fixed.

-So I want to.
+So I want to say that.

 Thank you.

-What two or three things, major things do you think that the Republican Party has to do to maintain control in 06 and through 08.
+What two or three things, major things, do you think that the Republican Party has to do to maintain control in 06 and through 08?

-Well, uh what are the three things they have to do, or what are the three things they will do?
+Well, what are the three things they have to do, or what are the three things they will do?

 I couldn't tell you.